EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/README.md

 > By Minghui Zhang, Yangqian Wu, Hanxiao Zhang, Yulei Qin, Hao Zheng, Jiayuan Sun, Guang-Zhong Yang, Yun Gu.
 >> The organization team of the ATM'22: Institute of Medical Robotics, Shanghai Jiao Tong University & Department of Respiratory and Critical Care Medicine, Shanghai Chest Hospital

-We are glad to announce our challenge benchmark paper manuscritpt are online: **https://arxiv.org/pdf/2303.05745.pdf**.
+We are glad to announce our challenge benchmark paper manuscritpt  **Multi-site, Multi-domain Airway Tree Modeling (ATM’22): A Public Benchmark for
+Pulmonary Airway Segmentation** are online: **https://arxiv.org/pdf/2303.05745.pdf**.
 If you are interested in our challenge or using our data, please refer and cite to [**this paper**](https://arxiv.org/pdf/2303.05745.pdf)!

 ## Contents